ejhusom/smala/README.md

 Run smala:

 ```
-python3 src/main.py
+python3 src/smala.py
 ```

-## Background and motivation
+## About

 The inspiration for smala came from the [Memory](https://openai.com/index/memory-and-new-controls-for-chatgpt/) feature of ChatGPT, where the chatbot will remember important pieces of information across your conversations.
-I wanted to explore how we can have similar functionality that is independent of what service or language model you use
+I wanted to make something with similar functionality that is independent of what service or language model you use.

-The motivation behind smala:
+This flexibility is together with control and transparency the founding principles of smala.
+You control your own data, using any language model you like. smala is designed to be transparent by making it easy to control all instructions given to the language model with respect to how it extracts and uses memories.

 <!-- ## Tests -->